AragAgg/gpt2-style-model/README.md

 ```

 -   `configs/`: Contains YAML configuration files for training.
+-   `inference.py`: Script to run inference with a trained model.
 -   `train_tokenizer.py`: Script to train a BPE tokenizer on the WikiText-103 dataset.
 -   `train.py`: Script to train the GPT-2 style model.
 -   `requirements.txt`: Python dependencies.